 - Parking: If you live in a more commuter-oriented area, make sure that potential members know where to park when they come to your space.
 Dedicated parking and covered parking are particularly desirable features that you should be marketing.

-- Local restaurants / shops: Is your location close to a popular mixed-use retail complex?
+- Local restaurants/shops: Is your location close to a popular mixed-use retail complex?
 Is it near a chic downtown with walkability and convenient shopping and dining options?
 Is it close to an area where everyone goes on Friday nights for happy hour?
 Situate your location in relation to popular local hangouts in order to emphasize its work-life balance potential.

-- Multiple location: If you have multiple locations in one metro area, make sure that you provide a separate page on your website for each location, with organic content that emphasizes the varying amenities of each.
+- Multiple locations: If you have multiple locations in one metro area, make sure that you provide a separate page on your website for each location, with organic content that emphasizes the varying amenities of each.
 This will be valuable for SEO purposes and help potential members better determine how to reach out to the coworking space that is most convenient for them.

-Describe the memberships and suites you offer
+Describe the membership options and suites you offer

 You may offer various membership tiers and a variety of space plans for potential members.
 Be sure that your website clearly covers the following elements of your membership details: